AnkushSinghGandhi/AnkushSinghGandhi/README.md

 ### Glad to see you here! &nbsp;

 Nice to meet you!
-I am pursuing a Bachelor's degree in Computer Engineering and am interested in a variety of technologies and topics.
+I'm a Software Developer and ML enthusiast pursuing a Bachelor's degree in Computer Engineering and am interested in a variety of technologies and topics.
 My areas of expertise include software development, machine learning, and data science.
 I enjoy learning about new technology and applying them to real-world situations.
 Aside from that, I enjoy blogging, mentoring newcomers, and building something from what I've learned.
 Bullet journaling has recently sparked my interest.
 I'm a big productivity and minimalism freak, and I'm constantly reading up on or trying out productivity hacks in an attempt to live a more balanced and thoughtful life.
-If you have any questions about technology, I am pleased to assist you.
+If you have any questions about technology, I'm pleased to assist you.

 I'm a problem solver at heart, highly teachable and ready to acquire new abilities, enjoyable to work with, have a strong work ethic, and, most importantly, I'm incredibly curious and ask a lot of questions!